m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

-internal  // available for use only within the assembly (default for classes) protected internal  // can be accessed by any code in the assembly in which it's declared, or from within a derived class in another assembly private protected  // can be accessed only within its declaring assembly, by code in the same class or in a type that is derived from that class
+internal  // available for use only within the assembly (default for classes) protected internal  // can be accessed by any code in the assembly in which it's declared, or from within a derived class in another assembly private protected  // can be accessed only within its declaring assembly, by code in the same class or in a type that is derived from that class file  // can be accessed only in the same file in which is declared.
+Will not clash with other classes/method/interface with the same name

 readonly  // value can be read but not modified static  // not of the instance of a class